Amy and Ben, from Bolton have adopted six children, here Amy tells their adoption story.

 My children are my whole life.
 They are amazing.
 Being a Mum to six children (who attend five different schools!) is busy but I would have it no other way.
 I make a huge effort to spend alone, quality time with each child and they are all exceptionally well-adjusted, kind, intelligent and thoughtful children.

-Barnabas is actually leaving home this month to go to University to study Law and my heart is breaking a little (but is also full of pride – he is an incredible adult and I am privileged to be his Mum.)
+Barnabas is actually studying Law at University now and my heart broke a little when he left (but is also full of pride – he is an incredible adult and I am privileged to be his Mum.)

 I found Adoption Matters to be really great.
 They were very open minded and supportive as I am sure other agencies may have been sceptical about us adopting a sixth child (and they also helped us adopt the most precious little girl in existence!)